Home • Portraits • Landscapes • Flowers • Still Life

 Another Summary

-I take the dubious position that it's best to get things right, as early as possible, rather than "down-stream" in the process.
+I take the position that it’s best to get things right, as early as possible, rather than “down-stream” in the process.

-In other words, skip subjects that don't look beautiful.
-That's 99% of the issue.
-For the remaining 1%, expose the photo as well as possible, and develop accordingly, adjusting the negative with expansion and contraction.
+In other words, skip subjects that don’t look beautiful.
+That’s 99{d4e6fabf8da02c89293759be6c8202c78433121553e67b711ceafa582bd64e7a} of the issue.
+For the remaining 1{d4e6fabf8da02c89293759be6c8202c78433121553e67b711ceafa582bd64e7a}, expose the photo as well as possible, and develop accordingly, adjusting the negative with expansion and contraction.
 Development by inspection with an Infra Red viewing device takes this even further, and makes it easy.

 In the scanning phase, you have your last big chance to get things perfect, if they aren't already.
 This is where you make the transition to digital, and if you want to keep things looking as analog as possible, it should be your last major tonal correction.